AByteBehind/Microsoft_Classic/Microsoft_OpenEIS/Documentation/README.md

 # Documents

-Discover a Whole New Way to Look at EIS Full Page Brochure (1092 Part No. 35332) -
+Discover a Whole New Way to Look at EIS Full Page Brochure (1092 Part No. 35332) - OEISIntroduction.pdf

 Microsoft Excel EIS Builder User's Guide (0393 Part No. 51695)